top of page

 and there are many, many more politically incorrect versions

-NOTE: The most common reasons for cylinders slipping in nylon tank bands results from--adjusting the band while it is dry.
+NOTE: The most common reason for cylinders slipping in nylon tank bands is adjusting the band while it is dry.

 What is a Safety Stop?

 A safety stop is added for safety at the end of a non-decompression recreational dive.
-The standard dive procedurre for a safety stop is to do one on any dive below 10 mt/32 ft, at a depth of 5mt/15 ft for 3 minutes.
-This allows the divers body to decompress after time spent at depth.
+The standard dive procedure for a safety stop is to do one on any dive below 10 mt/32 ft at a depth of 5 mt/15 ft for 3 minutes.
+This allows the diver's body to decompress after time spent at depth.

 The appropriate time to make a safety stop is